semagrow/docker-semagrow/README.md

 # docker-semagrow

-This is the docker container for the SemaGrow engine.
+This is the docker container for the Semagrow engine.
 For more info about SemaGrow check https://github.com/semagrow/semagrow

-To build docker-semagrow go into the docker-semagrow directory and run
+To build docker-semagrow run

     docker build -t semagrow .

-To run it
+To run Semagrow issue

     docker run -p <host_port>:8080 semagrow